LGI1/CASPR2-antibody encephalitis

 Typically, patients are given further tablet steroid treatments after discharge from hospital.
 Some patients (especially if only partial improvement after first round of treatment) receive Rituximab, a medication which targets antibody-producing B cells and is given as an infusion.

 Treatment often results in fewer seizures and some improvement in confusion and memory problems.
 Improvements may be seen within a few days of treatment or in some cases only noticed after several months.
-Treatment, typically with steroid tablets, may be continued for 1-2 years.
-In addition, patients may receive medications which suppress seizures (anti-epileptic drugs).
+Treatment, typically with steroid tablets and/or other immune therapies (steroid-sparing agents), may be continued for 1-2 years.
+In addition, patients may receive medications which suppress seizures (anti-seizure medications).

 In most cases (although the exact figures are not yet known) LGI1/CASPR2-antibody encephalitis will not recur.
 Unfortunately, in 10-30% of cases it may recur months or rarely years after initial disease, with many of the same symptoms as before (such as seizures, confusion or forgetfulness).
 It is not yet known what leads to this recurrence but it usually warrants repeat treatments that might range from steroids into the vein (intravenous methylprednisolone) through to plasma exchange and Rituximab.